t1m4lc/zamzamxp/content/blog/annapurna-circuit-trek-complete-guide-2025.md

 ### What's Included with an Organized Trek

-By choosing complete organization with **[ZamZam Xp](https://zamzamxp.com/nepal/trekking/annapurna-circuit)**, you benefit from comprehensive coverage:
+By choosing complete organization with **[Zamzam Experience](https://zamzamxp.com/nepal/trekking/annapurna-circuit)**, you benefit from comprehensive coverage:

 - Certified English-speaking guide throughout the trek
 - Porter (optional) to lighten your bag